-- Every character that started the game on an opponent's force or Sideline and was KO'd or removed from the game earns you victory points equal to the point value corresponding to its starting line that game. - Every object or additional game element that started the game on an opponent's force and was KO'd, destroyed, or removed from the game earns you victory points equal to its point value.
+- Every character that started the game on an opponent's force or Sideline and was KO'd earns you victory points equal to the point value corresponding to its starting line that game. - Every object or additional game element that started the game on an opponent's force and was KO'd or destroyed earns you victory points equal to its point value.